-Friday night will feature Entrain, a band from Martha's Vineyard that specializes in "infectious rhythms" according to their website.
-Entrain features an impressive resume of musicians that play a variety of styles.
-On Saturday a Portuguese rock band from Massachustts called Eratoxica will be the main stage highlight to cap off the evening, and Dirty Deeds will be playing AC/DC tribute music for the final night of the feast.
+Friday night will feature Johnny Hoy and the Bluefish, a band from Martha's Vineyard that specializes in "bluesy dance music" according to their website.
+On Saturday a Green Day tribute band called Dookie will be the main stage highlight to cap off the evening, and Backseat Lover will be playing Pearl Jam tribute music for the final night of the feast.